godotengine/godot-docs/about/faq.rst

 for additional languages, take a look at :ref:`EditorPlugins <doc_making_plugins>` and tool scripts.

-Also see the official blog posts on these topics:
+Also, see the official blog posts on these topics:

 * `A look at the GDNative architecture <https://godotengine.org/article/look-gdnative-architecture>`_
 * `GDNative is here! <https://godotengine.org/article/dlscript-here>`_